-I recently read an article on babble.com which was talking about why the author was going to send her kids to public school.
-She was basically saying that if she didn’t send her kids to public school, she would not be doing her part to improve public schools–that parents should all send their kids to public school no matter what, so they could change the system and improve it from within.
+I recently read an article about why the author was going to send his kids to public school.
+He was basically saying that if he didn’t send his kids to public school, he would not be doing his part to improve public schools–that parents should all send their kids to public school no matter what, so they could change the system and improve it from within.

-At private schools, you’ll find much smaller class sizes, richer curriculum’s and less emphasis on testing.
+Private schools will have much smaller class sizes, richer curricula and less emphasis on testing.
 Many of the private schools in Howard County are VERY diverse and emphasize caring about others.

-If you’re in Howard County Maryland, here is a list of some private schools you should consider and here is a list of pre-schools.
-By the way if you’re looking for gift ideas for your gifted/talented child, here are some great educational ideas.
+If you’re in Howard County, Maryland, here is a list of some private schools you should consider and a list of pre-schools.
+If you’re looking for gift ideas for your gifted/talented child, here are some great educational ideas.